trex-paxos/trex-paxos-jvm/README.md

 The journal is a single interface.
 It could be implemented as PostgreSQL running on the same physical server or using an embedded relational database such as H2.
 The progress record would be a small table with only one row.
 The accept table would use the log index as the primary key.
 You could create a maintenance cronjob that computes the minimum `fixedIndex` of the progress across all nodes.
-You can then safely delete all rows from the accept table logic index below that minimum value.
+You can then safely delete all rows from the accept table below that.

 You do not have to use a relational database to implement the journal interface.
 Different storage engines can be used for each of the `accept` messages, the values, and the progress record.
 All that matters is that the values must be made crash-durable before the accept log is made crash-durable,